Heavy Metal Toxicity

 Background

-Some elements may have very different toxic profiles depending on their chemical form.
-For example, barium sulfate is basically nontoxic, whereas other more water-soluble barium salts are rapidly absorbed and cause profound, potentially fatal hypokalemia.
-The toxicity of radioactive metals like polonium, which was discovered by Marie Curie but only recently brought to public attention after the 2006 murder of Russian dissident Alexander Litvinenko, relates more to their ability to emit particles than to their ability to bind cell proteins.
+Some elements may have very different toxic profiles, depending on their chemical form.
+For example, barium sulfate is basically nontoxic, whereas other, more water-soluble barium salts are rapidly absorbed and cause profound, potentially fatal hypokalemia.
+The toxicity of radioactive metals like polonium relates more to their ability to emit particles than to their ability to bind cell proteins.

 Exposure to metals may occur through the diet, from medications, from the environment, or in the course of work or play.
 Where heavy metal toxicity is suspected, time taken to perform a thorough dietary, occupational, and recreational history is time well spent, since identification and removal of the source of exposure is frequently the only therapy required.

-Classic examples of environmental contamination include the Minimata Bay disaster and the current epidemic of arsenic poisoning in South East Asia.
-In the 1950s, industrial effluent was consistently dumped into Japan’s Minimata Bay, and methylmercury bioaccumulated to exceedingly high concentrations in local fish.
-Although some adults did develop signs and symptoms of toxicity, the greatest impact was on the next generation, into which many were born with severe neurologic deficits.
+Classic examples of environmental contamination include the Minamata Bay disaster and the current epidemic of arsenic poisoning in Southeast Asia.
+In the 1950s, industrial effluent was consistently dumped into Japan’s Minamata Bay, and methylmercury bioaccumulated to exceedingly high concentrations in local fish.
+Although some adults did develop signs and symptoms of toxicity, the greatest impact was on the next generation, into which many children were born with severe neurologic deficits.

 The first antidote to heavy metal poisoning, and the basis for chelation therapy today, was British Anti-Lewisite (BAL, or dimercaprol), a large molecule with sulfhydryl groups that bind arsenic, as well as other metals, to form stable covalent bonds that can then be excreted by the body.
 BAL was developed by the British during World War II in anticipation of a reinitiation of chemical warfare as had been waged earlier in the century.

 This article provides a brief overview of general principles in the diagnosis and management of metal toxicity.
-The Table below reviews the typical presentation of the most commonly encountered metals and their treatment in summary form.
-It is not intended to guide clinical decision-making in specific cases.[5, 6, 7, 8, 9]
+The table below reviews the typical presentation of the most commonly encountered metals and their treatment, in summary form.
+It is not intended to guide clinical decision-making in specific cases.[3, 4, 5, 6, 7]

 Table.
 Typical Presentation of the Most Commonly Encountered Metals and Their Treatment